FullMoonIssue/subtitler/README.md

 _Your subtitles file have to be present in the Command/input folder_

+_The transformed subtitles file will have the same name but in the Command/output folder_

-* Find a translate id by searching a text or a time through the subtitles file
+* Find an id by searching a text or a time through the subtitles file

 ```
 php console.php subtitler:search mySrtFile.srt --by-text=internet